 Yet they’re talking about the land of their ancestors, and you wonder how much they want not to be associated in any way with the backwarded people who live in Europe.
-The farther away they feel they are from (commies) Europeans, the better they’d be it seems.
+The farther away they feel they are from Europeans (read commies), the better they’d be it seems.
 As if they needed to believe in some sort of out of nowhere self creation of their nation, in order to assert its legitimacy.

-Now, I was listening to a radio program the other day when someone said that by the year 2.050 white Americans from European descent will be a minority among Latinos, Black Americans and Asians (in whichever order I can’t remember).
+Now, I was listening to a radio program the other day when someone said that by the year 2.050 white Americans from European descent will be a minority among Latinos, Coloured and Asian Americans (in whichever order I can’t remember).

 I thought that Black Americans couldn’t care less about dissociation from Europe since all their misfortunes came from Europe.

-Asians wouldn’t care a fig as well since they have no historical links with Europeans.
+Asians wouldn’t care a fig all the same since they have no historical links with Europeans.

-And the same goes with Latinos, themselves being from European (only Spanish) descent but that was so long ago, they now come from Mexico and other Caribbean islands.
+And the same goes with Latinos, themselves being from European (mainly Spanish and Portugese) descent but that was so long ago, they now come from Mexico and other Caribbean islands.

 I don’t know about 2.050 but the trend seems unstoppable yet.